sanjeevkumar761/one_touch_sap_deployment_on_azure/hana-db-single-node-infra-and-sw/deploytoazure.md

 2\) Switch to root by using command "sudo su"
 3\) SSH into HANA DB VM using command "ssh demo@hanadb" (accept key fingerprint of HANA DB VM when it prompts, by typing yes)
 4\) Inside HANA DB VM, switch to HANA admin user by using command "sudo su - hn1adm"
-5\) Check status of HANA DB processes by using command "sapcontrol -nr 00 -Function GetProcessList".
+5\) Check status of HANA DB processes by using command "sapcontrol -nr 00 -function GetProcessList".
 You should be able to notice that status of all HANA DB processes is GREEN.

 ## How to snooze (stop/start) HANA DB VM and jumpbox VM:
 1\) To stop HANA DB, SSH to HANA DB VM, stop HANA processes by using command "sapcontrol -nr 00 -Function Stop"